 Seann Walsh is one of the most consistently funny observational comedians I have seen in recent years.
 I first saw him perform two small sets for showcases in Edinburgh Festival Fringe in 2009 and 2010 but he really came into his own in his solo shows that he performed at the Fringe.

 The comedian has that rare gift of ranting about any subject and making it funny.
 He is an absolute natural on stage unafraid to talk about anything that comes to mind.
 Every time I have seen him live, he has made me consistently cry with laughter.
 Walsh was a surprise guest at Always Be Comedy in January and December 2018 and then for an Edinburgh preview show in July 2019 and again with new ideas in September 2019.
 He delivered a searing honest and extremely funny account of his stand-up career.
-He delighted the audience with inspired stories and a hidden talent for impressions, character observations and biting wit.
+He delighted the audience with inspired stories and a hidden talent for impressions (including an inspired Michael McIntyre), character observations and biting wit.